openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

           inclusion.
 That means that we will finally get all the apps supporting libproxy read the gnome3 proxy settings for us again.

-â€
+”

-â€œ
+“

 [Nelson Marques:
-            A few more things workingâ€¦](http://www.marques.so/2011/06/a-few-more-things-working/)
+            A few more things working…](http://www.marques.so/2011/06/a-few-more-things-working/)

 A few days ago there was a new release of [Unity 2D](http://launchpad.net/unity-2d) which fixed a few things, starting with the AppMenu integration.
-Itâ€™s
+It’s
           finally working with the previous packages.
 A few updates have also happened, just to mention a few: